John Ringham: Career

 Ringham played Inspector Lanner in the 1985 Sherlock Holmes adaptation of The Resident Patient.

 In Dad's Army he played two different characters – Private Bracewell in the pilot (he was set to become a major recurring character, but this was later dropped), then Captain Bailey in four later episodes.

-He appeared in the long-running show Doctor Who three times, first as the bloodthirsty priest Tlotoxl in the story The Aztecs (1964).
+Ringham appeared in Doctor Who three times, first as the bloodthirsty priest Tlotoxl in the story The Aztecs (1964).
 He returned in the stories The Smugglers (1966) and Colony in Space (1971).

 Ringham also appeared as the by-the-book Commander Tri-S in the unsold pilot of The Solarnauts, created by Roberta Leigh (1967).

 Playwright and author

-He was also a playwright and the author of three books, including a biography of the composer George Frideric Handel.
+Ringham was also a playwright and the author of three books, including a biography of the composer George Frideric Handel.

+Personal Life

+In 1959 he married Elizabeth Shepherd (marriage dissolved 1962), and in 1966 Hedwig Felizitas Nowacki (two sons, two daughters).

 Death

 Ringham died of cancer in 2008 aged 80.